 Each day will treat you to a classic collection of great Shakespearian plays and valuable tips and techniques for designers.
 Our professional troop of actors will perform some of the great moments from the golden age of the Globe Theatre.
 The Bard’s words will inspire and energize your projects, unlike any event thou hast ever attended.

-In addition to the poster project, my distinguished troop of experts will review many of the latest services and applications found in the Adobe Creative Cloud, including some features intended specifically for creative professionals.
+In addition to the book project, my distinguished troop of experts will review many of the latest services and applications found in the Adobe Creative Cloud, including some features intended specifically for creative professionals.

 This year’s class is all about storytelling and one of the world’s best storytellers was Shakespeare himself.
 Just like Shakespeare, today’s designers are storytellers as well.
 Designers stories have to sell ideas and concepts, and our goal is to give you the knowledge and tools you need to make your stories clear and powerful.